th3drk0ne/sindenps/README.md

 # sindenps

-install by runing the following command on Raspberry OS Lite x64
+install by running the following command on Raspberry OS Lite x64